7 min read

 More Automakers Exploring Microtransactions And Subscriptions In Vehicles

-The newest trend emerging from auto manufactures is using a subscription model for some of their new car’s features.
-Following the example of tech companies that sell software services as a source of recurring revenue, auto manufactures are now starting to put some of their vehicles’ features behind a paywall that requires a monthly subscription to access.
+The newest trend being implemented this year by auto manufacturers is a subscription model for select features.
+Following the example of tech companies that sell software services as a source of recurring revenue, auto manufacturers are now starting to put some of their vehicle features behind a paywall that requires a monthly subscription to access.
 Today’s new cars are built with software that makes it possible to patch issues and add features with over-the-air software updates, making it easy for carmakers to turn features on and off for individual cars at will.
+But the question remains... will car buyers be happy with having to pay monthly for things like heated seats and acceleration?

 Previously, having to pay a monthly fee to access additional features on a vehicle was limited to luxury car brands.
-As more car brands add more computers and software to their new models, the ability to customize the cars’ features to each customer becomes more of a possibility.
+As more car brands add more computers and software to their new models, the ability to customize the car features to each customer becomes more of a possibility.
 The ultimate goal is to make cars that are easily customizable for the owner and that will remain up-to-date for years after the initial purchase.
+However, there is a stark contrast between car manufacturers.
+BMW, for example, has introduced a program called "Functions on Demand" that offers premium subscription options such as Remote Engine Start and BMW Drive Recorder through software updates.
+BMW recently has gone public with a statement regarding their subscription models, insisting these types of plans will not be introduced in the USA.
+Currently, they are only being rolled out in full force in South Korea.

 Many automakers already offer connected services and some of those services are attached to a subscription element.
 Tesla is considered by some to be a pioneer of the idea, being one of the first to offer a variety of car features for an additional fee after purchase.
 While features like Autopilot and a premium connectivity package being behind a paywall didn’t make many waves for the company, what the company did with its car's battery range created controversy.